aasmah/Bus-tracker/README.md

 # mapAnimation
 ## creates a moving marker along the bus stops from MiT to Harward.
-geo cordinates are download through API this fetch data would require an API key  from https://mapbox.com/ create one public key for urself. https://www.mapbox.com/mapbox-gljs helps you create interactive custom maps.
+geo cordinates are downloaded through API
+#Use of fetch data would require an API key  from https://mapbox.com/ create one public key for urself.
+https://www.mapbox.com/mapbox-gljs helps you create interactive custom maps.

 we are using promise await resolve in our code.